Kenpali Core Specification

 Returns:

-Calling toString on a stream reports already evaluated elements but never forces further evaluation.
+Calling display on a stream reports already evaluated elements but never forces further evaluation.

 Parameters: